-Fermentation of vegetables and liquids, such milk in this case, is one of the cheapest way of getting more probiotics.
+Fermentation of vegetables and liquids, such milk in this case, is one of the economical and healthiest way of getting more probiotics into your diet.

-Regular consumption of kefir is one of the simplest ways of introducing probiotics to your diet and boosting your good gut bacteria count.
+Regular consumption of raw homemade kefir is one of the simplest ways of introducing probiotics to your diet and boosting your good gut bacteria count.

 - 4 cups milk (organic whole)